MathematicFirmsofMemphis/-All-Parts-by-Name-inside-a-Mining-Barge-class-Space-Drone/README.md

 All the parts in a mining barge space drone by their name in non-fiction or working parts:\

 Test them in a black hole simulation and air flow simulation and more for fracture prevention!
+No max speed due to our Faster than Light Proof via motherboards

             Engine